naysok/Study-Kangaroo/README.md

 #### Vector
 - Closest Point : Find closest point in a point collection /P(Point), C(Cloud Point to search)
 - Closest Points : Find closest points in a point collection / P(Point), C(Cloud Point to search),T
+- PlaneNormal : Create a plane perpendicular to a vector

 #### Set